Leaked Documents Suggest Secretive Billionaire Trump Donors Are Milo’s Patrons

 “ONE LARGER HOUSE NEARBY PAID FOR BY BUSINESS FOR ALL THE STAFF THAT DOUBLES AS OFFICE AND STUDIO (MERCERS ARE COMFORTABLE WITH THIS MODEL -- THEY DO IT AT BREITBART LONDON)”

-And later in the exchange, referring to an early editorial budget, Yiannopoulos wrote,
+And later in the exchange, referring to an early editorial budget, Yiannopoulos wrote:

 “One thing this does not include is SECURITY but my sense is that the Mercers will not be hugely sensitive to cost there.”

 Yiannopoulos appeared to move quickly from planning to funding.
-On March 2nd, in an email entitled “Next mtg with mom and dad,” Yiannopoulos asked an assistant to set up dates to “present the budget to investors” with Marlow “then suggest those dates to the Mercers.”
+On March 2, in an email titled “Next mtg with mom and dad,” Yiannopoulos asked an assistant to set up dates to “present the budget to investors” with Marlow “then suggest those dates to the Mercers.”

-Two days later, in an email to his lawyer entitled “Mercer loan paperwork,” Yiannopoulos attached a copy of a $50,000 promissory note naming him as the “Maker” and Robert L. Mercer as the “Payee.”
+Two days later, in an email to his lawyer titled “Mercer loan paperwork,” Yiannopoulos attached a copy of a $50,000 promissory note naming him as the “Maker” and Robert L. Mercer as the “Payee.”
 The unsigned note lists Mercer’s address as 149 Harbor Road, Head of the Harbor, New York, which is the address of the Mercer estate, known as Owl’s Nest.

 Asked by email whether the Mercers funded Milo Inc., Macris responded, “We pitched the Mercers back in March, but we didn't secure a deal with them.”